Module Catalogue 2024/25

 Teaching Rationale And Relationship

-This structure has three strands embedded within the lectures and seminars: one on primary sources, one on secondary literature, and one on public history and memory.
+This structure has three strands embedded within the seminars: one on primary sources, one on secondary literature, and one on public history and memory.
 These will each be addressed in the final exam.

 Reading Lists